elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-alzheimers-disease-affect-consciousness.md

 url: /learn/psychology/questions/how-does-alzheimers-disease-affect-consciousness
 score: -1.0
 related_article1:
-    id: 164491
+    id: 164492
+    title: >-
-    title: What is the role of acetylcholine in memory?
+        What are the common symptoms of Alzheimer's disease and Korsakoff syndrome?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-acetylcholine-in-memory
+    url: /learn/psychology/questions/what-are-the-common-symptoms-of-alzheimers-disease-and-korsakoff-syndrome
 related_article2:
-    id: 164497
+    id: 164486
-    title: How does synaptic plasticity contribute to memory?
+    title: >-
+        What are the stages of memory formation and their functions?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-synaptic-plasticity-contribute-to-memory
+    url: /learn/psychology/questions/what-are-the-stages-of-memory-formation-and-their-functions
 related_article3:
-    id: 164490
+    id: 164494
-    title: Which brain structures are primarily involved in memory processing?
+    title: >-
+        How do repetition and practice influence memory retention?
     subject: Psychology
-    url: /learn/psychology/questions/which-brain-structures-are-primarily-involved-in-memory-processing
+    url: /learn/psychology/questions/how-do-repetition-and-practice-influence-memory-retention
 related_article4:
-    id: 164492
+    id: 164480
+    title: >-
-    title: What are the common symptoms of Alzheimer's disease and Korsakoff syndrome?
+        What are the neurological causes of amnesia?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-common-symptoms-of-alzheimers-disease-and-korsakoff-syndrome
+    url: /learn/psychology/questions/what-are-the-neurological-causes-of-amnesia
 related_article5:
-    id: 164495
+    id: 164491
-    title: What are some effective techniques to improve memory retention?
+    title: >-
+        What is the role of acetylcholine in memory?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-effective-techniques-to-improve-memory-retention
+    url: /learn/psychology/questions/what-is-the-role-of-acetylcholine-in-memory
 ---

 &nbsp;